shira-shin/ranking-app-a/README.md

 ## Development

 ### Web (Next.js)
 See [web/README.md](web/README.md) for setup and development instructions.
 Run all `npm` commands from the `web` directory so dependencies like `next-auth` and `react` are installed locally.
 Copy `web/.env.local.example` to `web/.env.local` and fill in the Google OAuth values before starting the app.
+The `web` directory uses TypeScript with a standard `tsconfig.json`; run `npm run build` to compile the project for production or `npx tsc --noEmit` for a type check only.

 ### Server (FastAPI)
 ```